What is the Medicare Annual Enrollment Period (AEP)?

 However, you might be able to sign up for Medicare supplement insurance if you are eligible under a specific circumstance or guaranteed issue rights.
 Medicare outlines these situations on its website.

-What happens if I miss Medicare Annual Enrollment for 2023?
+What happens if I miss the Medicare Annual Enrollment Period for?

-If I enroll during the Medicare Advantage open enrollment period, when will my policy begin?
+If I enroll during the Medicare Advantage Annual Enrollment Period, when will my policy begin?

-Medicare Advantage open enrollment runs from January 1 to March 31.
+Medicare Advantage Annual Enrollment period runs from January 1 to March 31.

 If you make a change to your coverage during that time, the new coverage starts on the first day of the following month.